Abolishing Prostitution: A Feminist Human Rights Treaty

 Now in 2012 renewed feminist activism is building around the movement to abolish prostitution.
 The Convention Against Sexual Exploitation, if brought by feminist activists and NGOs to the United Nations, would serve to support both the state by state approach and the regional approach such as the campaign France is taking to the European Union, and it offers a wide umbrella to make all forms of sexual exploitation a violation of human rights.

-More articles in WMC News & Features by Category: Feminism, International, Violence against women
+More articles by Category: Feminism, International, Violence against women